tre3x/GSoC-2022-Blog/week1.md

 ## Week 1 & 2
 ### Working on Hard-Cut detector

-In these two weeks, I primarily worked on the previously worked on the previosuly developed Hard-Cut Detector module of the FilmEditDetection tool.
+In these two weeks, I worked on the previosuly developed Hard-Cut Detector module of the FilmEditDetection tool.
 Primarily three additions were made to the module :

 - A system to plug and play any CNN model of choice in the hard-cut detector module using a network configuration file.
 - Option to parallely process different parts of the film in different CPU cores.